+44 1792 295845

 This module will examine the Earth's climate system, and the principal natural and anthropogenic forcing mechanisms controlling it.
 The detection and nature of recent environmental changes will be discussed within the context of the Earth's climate history .
 The tools and methods used to measure, predict and study climate changes will be introduced.
 This will include the fundamental structure of General Circulation Models and how these techniques may be employed in conjunction with instrumental and proxy data to study the climate of the past and to reduce uncertainty in future climate change projections.

 Acquiring fieldwork skills and experience is vital training for Earth scientists.
 This module develops geological fieldwork skills through two intensive residential weekends, three half-day field classes and an independent field-based project.
-The first weekend (4-6 November 2016), introduces key aspects of geology in the field, including a variety of rock types, folds and faults, fossils and field relations, as well as developing skills such as keeping a field notebook, making a field sketch, using a compass-clinometer to measure the orientation of rock surfaces, and manipulating structural data.
-The second weekend (24-26 February 2017) applies knowledge, understanding and experience gained through the year (including in GEL121) to more advanced aspects of geology in the field, including sediment logging, correlation and lateral variation, and basic field mapping.
-The field weekends are supported by tutorial meetings and assessed through activities undertaken in the field, including a field notebook, as well as through reports prepared afterwards.
+The first weekend (27-29 October 2017), introduces key aspects of geology in the field, including a variety of rock types, folds and faults, fossils and field relations, as well as developing skills such as keeping a field notebook, making a field sketch, using a compass-clinometer to measure the orientation of rock surfaces, and manipulating structural data.
+The second weekend (16-18 February 2018) applies knowledge, understanding and experience gained through the year (including in GEL121) to more advanced aspects of geology in the field, including sediment logging, correlation and lateral variation, and basic field mapping.
+The field weekends are supported by tutorial meetings and assessed through activities undertaken in the field, including a field notebook, and reports prepared afterwards.
 Local, half-day field classes in Teaching Block 2 focus on geological resource exploitation in the South Wales Coalfield and are assessed through a report.
 Finally, students undertake an independent project based on the geology of an area of their choosing, producing a poster and a field guide.
 This module builds on material covered in GEL121 (Introducing planet Earth: an overview of geology) which is a co-requisite, and provides a firm foundation for the study of Year 2 geology modules.
 The module is compulsory for students enrolled on BSc Physical Earth Science.
 It is not available to students enrolled for other Geography degree schemes.

 This module will investigate the history of planet Earth with particular emphasis on the fossil evidence.
 Life appeared very early on Earth, and changes in the oceans, atmosphere and in climate are intimately linked to the evolution of life.
 Large changes in the fossil record represent major events in Earth¿s history, including the catastrophic collapse of ecosystems and major radiations of diversity.
 We will take a journey through the history of the planet, tracking major changes in ecosystems and focussing on the major events, as well as considering the way that the fossil evidence has been used in debates about the way that evolution works.